Maurizio Montalbini: Early life, family and education

+Career

+Although primarily known for his cave experiments, Montalbini's work in sociology involved working with drug addicts.
+He later treated insomniatic patients with Under-Therapy, a method he developed.

+Cave dwelling

 On December 14, 1986, he entered the Frasassi Caves of the Apennine Mountains, near Ancona.
 A video feed was set up to monitor him from the surface.
 He emerged on July 12, 1987, breaking the world record for complete isolation.
-An Ancona local named Stefania Follini heard of his exploits and decided to attempt it herself; NASA sponsored her stay in a cave in New Mexico.
-Her menstrual cycle stopped, and she began a sleep cycle of waking for 23 hours at a time and sleeping for 10 hours.
+An Ancona interior designer Stefania Follini heard of his exploits and decided to attempt it herself; NASA sponsored her stay in a cave in New Mexico.
 Both Follini and Montalbini found that time passed quickly underground.

-Throughout 1993, Montalbini stayed in a cave in Pesaro.
-He again lost his sense of time, thinking it was only June when he was called to the surface in December.
-More precisely, he entered on December 6, 1992 and got out on December 5, 1993, thinking it was June 6, 1993.
+Montalbini also worked with "NASA and top universities."
+Montalbini entered the cave Grotte di Nerone ("Nero's Caves") in Pesaro on December 5, 1992.
+When he exited his base (which he dubbed an Underlab) in December 6, 1993, he stated he thought the date was June 6, 1993.
+It was his longest stay underground at 366 days.

-In October 2006, Montalbini entered a cave called "Underlab" with the intention of spending three years there.
-He planned for it to be his final experiment, but hoped it would provide valuable insight into the natural cycles of the body.
-This stay ended up lasting just over 260 days.
+In October 2006, Montalbini entered Grotta Fredda ("Cold Cave") in the Apennines, where he built his Underlab base.
+He expressed an intention to spend three years there.
+He planned for it to be his final experiment and hoped it would provide valuable insight into the natural cycles of the body.
+However, he emerged in 2007 after 235 days.

-Montalbini would eat pills for meals while in the cave, but also brought along honey, nuts and chocolate on his most recent trip.
+Montalbini ate high protein powdered foods and pills for meals while in caves, but also brought along honey, nuts and chocolate on his most recent trip.
+He was also a heavy cigarette smoker at two packs a day.

+Many years later in 2023, the duration record was broken by a Spanish woman, athlete Beatriz Flamini, who remained in a cave for 500 days and also felt a distorted sense of time.

+Personal life and demise

+He was married.
+He and his wife had no children.

-In September 2009, Montalbini died from a heart attack at Pieve Torina, near Macerata.
-Officially, his death was in no way connected to his experimental cave dwellings.
+Montalbini died at age 56 in September 2009 from a stroke or heart attack at Pieve Torina near Macerata.
+His death was reported as not being related with his scientific occupation.